Draygom/Server/README.md

 # Server

-A server for testing projectis
+A server for testing projects